periodo/edtf-ontology/README.md

-# EDTF literals
+# EDTF literals in RDF

-This repository is for developing a set of test cases for implementing “rich literals” containing [Extended Date/Time Format (EDTF)](https://www.loc.gov/standards/datetime/) values, i.e. literals having one of the [EDTF datatypes](https://id.loc.gov/datatypes/edtf.html).
+This repository is for discussion and development of a set of test cases for implementing “rich literals” containing [Extended Date/Time Format (EDTF)](https://www.loc.gov/standards/datetime/) values, i.e. literals having one of the [EDTF datatypes](https://id.loc.gov/datatypes/edtf.html).

 The term “rich literal” comes from [a comment by David Booth](https://lists.w3.org/Archives/Public/semantic-web/2020Jul/0200.html):